bazel-contrib/toolchains_llvm/README.md

-Besides defining your toolchain in your package BUILD file, and until this [issue](https://github.com/bazelbuild/bazel/issues/7746) is resolved, you would also need a way for bazel to access the tools in LLVM distribution as relative paths from your package without using `..` up-references.
+Besides defining your toolchain in your package BUILD file, and until this [issue](https://github.com/bazelbuild/bazel/issues/7746) is resolved, you would also need a way for Bazel to access the tools in LLVM distribution as relative paths from your package without using `..` up-references.
 For this, you can create a symlink that uses up-references to point to the LLVM distribution directory, and also create a wrapper script for clang such that the actual